UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 ***

-3. If the authentication is successful, the endpoint returns an access token.
-For example:
+3. If the authentication is successful, the endpoint returns an access token, for example:

     ```json
     {